Stock Market

 Stock Market Yo-Yo

 Up today and down tomorrow.
-The stock market seems to be constantly reacting to good news and bad news….sometimes “because of” the news and other times “despite” the news.
+The stock market seems to be constantly reacting to good news and bad news, sometimes “because of” the news and other times “despite” the news.
 In this research, we explore the portion of days that the market is up compared to the number of days it is down.
 Over the past five decades, through secular cycles, decades, and individual years, the range of up-days versus down-days is relatively close to 50%.
-However, a few extra up-days generally make for a positive period.
-Interestingly, as the second page will show, the average net day (average up day offset by average down day) declines during positive return periods.

 Shiller’s Shortfall

-Shiller’s shortfall is its strength.
-The shortfall relates to the results for 2003 from using the stock market index methodology employed by Professor Robert J. Shiller (Yale University; Irrational Exuberance) and many other sophisticated experts.
-The “index value” of the S&P 500 for each year is based upon the average daily index throughout the entire year rather than using only one point at year-end.
-The average of each day across the year better reflects the market level and change than a single point and is used by many financial market analysts.
-The strength of the methodology is that it mitigates the “single-point risks” of using one arbitrary value for each year (i.e. year-end); the average of all days across the year better reflects stock market’s level for that year.
-Although the annual return for the average index varies from the return using year-end indexes, the results over multi-year periods will be more accurate and valid by using the average index.
-As a result of the market movements and timing over the past two years, the average index reflects a decline for 2003 rather than the gains that occurred in the year-end values.
+Shiller shortfall is its strength.
+The shortfall relates to the results for 2003 from using the stock market index methodology employed by Professor Robert J. Shiller of Yale University (author of Irrational Exuberance), and many other sophisticated experts.
+The “index value” of the S&P 500 for each year is based upon the average daily index throughout the entire year rather than on only one point at year-end.
+The strength of the methodology is that it mitigates the “single-point risks” of using one arbitrary value for each year (i.e. year-end).
+As a result, the average of all days across the year can better reflect the stock market’s level for that year as a whole.
+Nonetheless, the results using this methodology can vary significantly from actual reported results.
+Using 2003 as an example, the average index reflects a decline for 2003 rather than the gains reflected in the year-end values.
 Even though the index increased by +26% from December 2002 to December 2003, the average index for 2003 was -6% lower than 2002.
-The good news is that the lackluster 2004 will likely reflect a solid gain over 2003.

 Financial Physics